One Saturday each month | December 2025 - May 2026

 * * *

-The April session will also focus on preparations for Reveil, a project about planetary radio, listening in place and streaming the sounds of the dawn chorus that is coming up on the first weekend of May: https://soundtent.org/reveil.html
+The May session will focus on preparations for Reveil (a french word, meaning “waking up”).
+This is the 13th year of the planetary radio project Reveil, listening in place and streaming the sounds of the dawn chorus over the first weekend of May: https://soundtent.org/reveil.html

 Sessions are informal, open, free of charge.
 Feel free to bring snacks to share.